-The 27 hectare vineyard of Chateau Puygueraud was in such poor shape by the end of the 1960’s, it needed to be almost completely replanted in 1970.
-This proved to be a good decision because prior to the replanting, a good portion of the vines were devoted to Cabernet Sauvignon.
+The 27-hectare vineyard of Chateau Puygueraud was in such poor shape by the end of the 1960s, it needed to be almost completely replanted in 1970.
+This proved to be a good decision because prior to the replanting, a good portion of the vines was devoted to Cabernet Sauvignon.

 Chateau Puygueraud Vineyards, Terroir, Grapes, Winemaking

 The Cotes de Bordeaux vineyard is planted with a vine density of 4,500 vines per hectare.
 Located on the plateau of Cotes de Francs, they are at the peak of the appellation at 117 meters.
 In fact, they are close to the peak of the entire Right Bank!

 This is done using the selection massale technique where the budwood is drawn from existing, qualitatively satisfactory, plants from within the vineyard.
 This helps retain the original expression of the terroir while helping increase vine density.
 The vineyards are managed using mostly organic farming techniques, while also creating a bio-diverse environment.

 This is followed by aging on the lees for the first six months.
 The wine sees very little racking and ages in up to 50% new, French oak barrels.
 On average the annual production of Puygueraud is about 6,500 cases.
 There is a second wine, Lauriol.